-All DOD locations will install, maintain, and operate a Network IDS inside of their network enclaves.
-The Enclave Network IDS will monitor internal network traffic and provide near real-time alarms for network-based attacks.
-A host intrusion detection (HID) application is not required on a OS-based NID.
+All DOD locations will install, maintain, and operate a NIDS inside of their network enclaves.
+The Enclave NIDS will monitor internal network traffic and provide near real-time alarms for network-based attacks.
+A host intrusion detection (HID) application is not required on an OS-based NID.